Anamanaguchi: 2013–2015: Endless Fantasy

-2016–present: Capsule Silence XXIV and [USA]
+2016–2019: Capsule Silence XXIV and [USA]

 On March 28, 2016, the band released a role-playing first-person shooter video game called Capsule Silence XXIV which was designed by Ben Esposito along with Anamanaguchi, alongside an original score containing over 30 songs.
 The band "leaked" the game for free online after staging a hoax Twitter dispute with the game's fictional developer, NHX.
 The game also contains an unreleased video for "Japan Air", among other hidden Easter eggs.
 In May 2016, the band was the opening act at the North American Miku Expo tour, finishing at a two-show event at the Hammerstein Ballroom in New York City.
 The band returned to the stage each night and performed their single "Miku" live with Hatsune Miku for her encore.
 The official soundtrack of Capsule Silence XXIV was released in two parts as Capsule Silence XXIV (Original Soundtrack Vol I) on December 21, 2016, and Capsule Silence XXIV (Original Soundtrack Vol II) on October 13, 2017.

 On October 19, 2017, the band announced that they would be debuting music from their third studio album, [USA], at a live show on November 10 in Brooklyn, NY.
 The performance was live streamed on the band's official Twitch page.

 On October 18, 2018, Anamanaguchi headlined "Coalchella", a virtual music festival conducted entirely in a Minecraft server with sets broadcast live on an online radio.
 On January 12 the following year, Anamanaguchi headlined Fire Festival, another Minecraft music festival by Open Pit Presents, the organizers of Coalchella.
 Anamanaguchi also headlined Open Pit's third festival, MineGala, on September 14, 2019.

 In a YouTube video released on August 20, 2019, Anamanaguchi stated that the release date of [USA] would be October 25.
 It released on the label Polyvinyl Records.
-Later they announced that the "[USA] tour originally planned for 2020 will be re-scheduled to 2021 due to the COVID-19 pandemic".
+Later they announced that the "[USA] tour originally planned for 2020 will be rescheduled to 2021 due to the COVID-19 pandemic".